 The weight and quadrant are supplied separately together with the quadrant mounting screw.
 Add the quadrant and hook the thread through the eye of the antiskate arm.
+Fit a nylon washer under the quadrant to avoid scrathcing the arm yoke.
 Turn the antiskate arm so that the thread sits in the groove of the quadrant.
 If the antiskate weight appears too high or low the position can be adjusted by sliding the little lead disk inside it up or down the thread.